dektrium/yii2-user/README.md

 Yii2-User
 =========

-Yii2-User is a flexible user registration and authentication module for Yii2.
-It provides user authentication and registration to your Yii2 site.
+Yii2-User is a flexible user management module for Yii2 that handles common tasks such as registration, authentication and password retrieval.

+Features include:

+* Registration support, with an optional confirmation per mail
+* Authentication support
+* Password recovery support

 **NOTE:** Module is in initial development.
 Anything may change at any time.